 Today I take the Toei Asakusa Line for the first time in my life.
 Each time the train starts it sounds as if there is music coming from beneath the carriages.
 It turns out that the music is the scraping of the train on the tracks; it does sound rather tuneful though, perhaps this is the intention.
 It reminds me of an experience I often have on the Tokyo Metro Ginza Line; between Aoyama-itchōme and Gaienmae, the train intermittently makes the sound of a dog being strangled.

 I change trains at Shimbashi Station and depart in the direction of Yokohama.
 The journey time is an hour in total and I arrive in Yokohama at 10 o’clock sharp.
-Outside the station it is 21°C, cold in comparison to what I am used to.
-I search desperately for a Seven Eleven so I can update my maps using the free wireless Internet, but it seems Family Mart have the monopoly here.
+Outside the station, it is 21°C, cold in comparison to what I am used to.
+I search desperately for a Seven Eleven so I can update my maps using the free wireless Internet, but it seems Family Mart has the monopoly here.
 I eventually find a sketchy map and head toward Yokohama bay.

 There is a theme park here, Cosmo World.
 I contemplate riding the giant Ferris wheel (not pictured) to get a decent view of the area, but I remember that I am alone; I decide to give the solitary capsule ride a miss.
 I head to Yokohama F.Marinos MM21 Training Center; the stadium for the football team ‘Yokohama F.Marinos’.
 Outside the stadium, two of the star players sign autographs for a small queue of fans.